• HOME

 (Answer 1)

 Yes, I always do because I don’t want to overspend.
-I’ve made a habit of not buying things that I don’t need, as you know when you’re in the supermarket or shopping mall, the temptation of splurging on some things that you don’t need is always there.
+I’ve made a habit of not buying things that I don’t need, as you know, when you’re in the supermarket or shopping mall, the temptation of splurging on some things that you don’t need is always there.
 So, making a list helps me discipline myself to spend thriftily.

 (Answer 2)

 Not at all because I rarely go shopping anyway.
-I mean if I get the chance to go to a mall or supermarket, I already know what I need to buy.
+I mean, if I get the chance to go to a mall or supermarket, I already know what I need to buy.
 As I’m living alone, I’ve become so familiar with the things that I need at home, especially the basic ones.
-I think that’s the good thing about living on your own – you don’t need so many things.
+I think that’s a good thing about living on your own – you don’t need so many things.

 LEXICAL RESOURCE